regulation

 Schizophrenia

-AbbVie (Cerevel) Phase 2 missed; under review
+AbbVie (Cerevel) Phase 2 failed; program written down

 Phase 3